Savita Bhabhi: Controversies

 "Wow, India has now joined the elite club of China, Iran, North Korea and suchlike in the area of Internet censorship."

 — Graphic novelist Sarnath Banerjee on the ban of Savita Bhabhi.

-Production of pornography is broadly illegal in India.
+Production of pornography in India is broadly illegal.
 As a result, the original website was censored by the Indian government under its anti-pornography laws.
 This was met with criticism from the likes of Indian libertarian blogger and journalist Amit Varma.
 Eventually, mainstream media columnists joined in criticizing the ban as reflecting a "meddlesome, patriarchal mindset" of a "Net Nanny" government.
 This resulted in an online movement to save the character from being destroyed.

 Initially the creators of the site chose to remain anonymous, going under the assumed collective name Indian Porn Empire.
 However, in 2009, the creator of the site Puneet Agarwal, a second generation Indian living in the UK revealed his identity in an attempt to fight against the ban.
 However a month later, due to family pressure he announced his decision to take down the comic strip.

 The presence of a character bearing a resemblance to Bollywood actor Amitabh Bachchan was also met with criticism on Indian television channels.